awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_mongodb_web_app/Readme.md

 **Note:** There are other CSS files located in the GitHub repository that you must add to your project.
 Ensure all of the files under the **resources** folder are included in your project.

-## Create a JAR file for the DynamoDB Tracker application
+## Create a JAR file for the MongoDB Tracker application

 Package up the project into a .jar (JAR) file that you can deploy to Elastic Beanstalk by using the following Maven command.